canonical/kafka-k8s-operator/docs/explanation/cryptography.md

 When using SCRAM, usernames and passwords are stored in the KRaft controller metadata logs, in plain text in configuration files on the broker and controller units, and in Juju secrets.
-When using mTLS, client certificates provided to the Apache Kafka cluster via Juju secrets by related charms are stored in password-protected JKS truststores.
+When using mTLS, client certificates provided to the Apache Kafka cluster via Juju secrets by integrated charms are stored in password-protected JKS truststores.